 - The problem to solve: a website that you start to build must solve a real problem.
 There should be a need for your service when you build an online marketplace.

 - Competition: a discovery phase implies conducting a comparative analysis of direct and indirect competitors.
 During this stage, you find out whether a product has any analogs on the market, what features your competitors have, and which ones can be implemented on your online marketplace.

 - Marketplace business models: here you need to start with the best method of monetizing a service you have an idea to develop.
 There are 3 main marketplace revenue models: commission, subscription, and listing fees.

 - Customer journey map: a discovery phase helps to map out a customer’s journey from the initial contact with a platform to retaining a customer on a platform after the purchase.

 After running a Discovery Phase, you will have the best preview:

 - User journey

-Having handled all the market research and development plans, it is time to move to develop your Minimum Viable Product (MVP).
-MVP is the minimum version of your online marketplace with its core functionality only.
+Having handled all the market research and development plans, it is time to move to build your Minimum Viable Product (MVP).
+MVP is the minimum version of your online marketplace website with its core functionality only.